WindVeg/wind-change-on-plant-growth/README.md

 The packages install in conda and R should finish in a few minutes.

 # Demo
-The "LAIdataproduce.py" and "WINDdataproduce.py"  contain the preprocessing of the raw data, while "Fig1~Fig4.py" include data processing and visualization for the figures in the paper.
+The LAI data can download from: https://doi.org/10.5281/zenodo.7649107 The wind data need permission to download from: https://zenodo.org/records/5624401 The "LAIdataproduce.py" and "WINDdataproduce.py"  contain the preprocessing of the raw data, while "Fig1~Fig4.py" include data processing and visualization for the figures in the paper.